These historically Black universities just got their biggest ever financial gifts all thanks to one generous donor - KTVZ

 “I began work to complete my pledge with the belief that my life had yielded two assets that could be of particular value to others: the money these systems helped deliver to me, and a conviction that people who have experience with inequities are the ones best equipped to design solutions,” Scott wrote in her post.

-On top of the four HBCUs, other organizations Scott donated to include Black Girls CODE, RAINN, the Obama Foundation and the European Climate Foundation.
+On top of the six HBCUs, other organizations Scott donated to include Black Girls CODE, RAINN, the Obama Foundation and the European Climate Foundation.

 Comments

-Note: Update: This story was updated to include the largest-ever donation awarded to Morehouse.